cferdinandi/adventure/content/adventures/lacey-the-luck-dragon.md

 - If the baby dragons aren’t returned in time, goblins ambush the unprotected village.
 The players will need to decide how to focus their time at that point: on rescuing the baby dragons, or protecting the village.
 - If you want a longer campaign, have the bandits make off with a dragon.
 It will create an additional side campaign the players will need to complete.

+## Fronts

+Thieves
+: They want a baby dragon for themselves.
+	1. Purchase or steal a baby dragon.
+	2. Invoke an ancient spell that revives the spirit of an ancient, evil dragon.
+	3. Use the dragon as a weapon to gain control of the village.

+Goblins
+: Generally leave the village alone, but don't like outsiders, who often hunt on their land.
+Want a dragon for protection.
+	1. Purchase or steal a baby dragon.
+	2. Put dragon under mind-control spell.
+	3. Use the dragon as a weapon to enforce control over their area of the land.

+Outside Threat
+: Want to attack and control the village.
+	1. Livestock and villagers start going missing.
+	2. Explosions and attacks happen in the village (perhaps under the cover of night).
+	3. An army of outsiders descends on the village.